Blog · April 23, 2026 · 7 min read

 What to check on your own chat bill

-Three questions that usually reveal whether per-seat is working for you.
-First, what has the total chat bill grown to over the last twelve months, and was that growth planned or did it just happen?
+Three questions usually reveal whether your pricing model is working.
+First, what has the total chat bill grown to over the last twelve months, and was that growth planned?
 Second, how many of the paid features you are charged for are actually used day to day by more than ten percent of the team?
-Third, if you doubled headcount next year, what would the bill become — and is that a number you are willing to commit to before you have even hired those people?
+Third, would you rather pay linearly for managed hosting, or buy a self-hosted server edition and keep the software under your own control?

 Where to go next

-If capacity pricing sounds like the right fit, the pricing page covers TheChatApp's tiers in full, including the self-hosted one-time licence.
+If the hybrid model sounds like the right fit, the pricing page covers TheChatApp's cloud and self-hosted tiers in full.
 For a per-competitor breakdown, see the Slack comparison, the Microsoft Teams comparison, or the Mattermost comparison.

 Team chat you actually own